 Management has determined that all of the Company's leases with its various tenants are operating leases.
 Rental income is generally recognized based on the terms of leases entered into with tenants.
 In those instances in which the Company funds tenant improvements and the improvements are deemed to be owned by the Company, revenue recognition will commence when the improvements are substantially completed and possession or control of the space is turned over to the tenant.
-When the Company determines that the tenant allowances are lease incentives, the Company commences revenue recognition and lease incentive amortization when possession or control of the space is turned over to the tenant for tenant work to begin.
+When the Company determines that the tenant allowances are lease incentives, the Company commences revenue recognition and lease incentive amortization when possession or control of the space is turned over to the tenant work to begin.
 Minimum rental income from leases with scheduled rent increases is recognized on a straight-line basis over the lease term.
 Percentage rent is recognized when a specific tenant's sales breakpoint is achieved.
 Each lease agreement is evaluated to identify the lease and nonlease components at lease inception.
 The Company combines lease and non-lease components into a single lease component presentation if (i) the timing and pattern of the revenue recognition of the combined single lease component is the same, and (ii) the related lease component and the combined single lease component would be classified as an operating lease.
 As a result of this assessment, rental revenues and tenant recoveries from the lease of real estate assets are accounted for as a single component.
 Lease incentives are amortized as a reduction of rental revenue over the respective tenant lease terms.

 Termination fees (included in Other income in the consolidated statements of operations and comprehensive income) are fees that the Company has agreed to accept in consideration for permitting certain tenants to terminate their lease prior to the contractual expiration date.
 The Company recognizes termination fees when the following conditions are met: (a) the termination agreement is executed; (b) the termination fee is determinable; (c) all landlord services pursuant to the terminated lease have been rendered; and (d) collectability of substantially all of the termination fee is probable.
+The Company also enters into lease settlement agreements to resolve disputes with tenants who have defaulted.
+Lease settlement fee income is recognized in Other income during the period in which the settlement occurs.
 Interest income is recognized as it is earned.
 Gains or losses on disposition of properties are recorded when the criteria for recognizing such gains or losses have been met.

 The Company must make estimates as to the collectability of its accounts receivable related to base rent, straight-line rent, expense reimbursements and other revenues.
 Management analyzes accounts receivable by considering tenant creditworthiness, current economic trends and changes in tenants' payment patterns when evaluating the adequacy of the allowance for doubtful accounts receivable.
 The Company also provides an allowance for future credit losses of the deferred straight-line rents receivable.
-The allowance for doubtful accounts at June 30, 2023 and December 31, 2022 was approximately \$16.7 million and \$15.7 million, respectively.
+The allowance for doubtful accounts at September 30, 2023 and December 31, 2022 was approximately \$17.0 million and \$15.7 million, respectively.